Hundreds of U.S. Diplomats Protest Trump Immigration Ban in Internal Memos

 “This ban … will not achieve its stated aim to protect the American people from terrorist attacks by foreign nationals admitted to the United States,” warned one version of the memo.
 Rather, it will inflame anti-American sentiment and “immediately sour relations” with counterterrorism partners in the Muslim world, the memo stated.

-The president’s order indefinitely bars Syrian refugees from coming to the United States and temporarily bans refugees and immigrants from seven Muslim-majority nations: Iraq, Yemen, Somalia, Iran, Libya and Sudan.
+The president’s order indefinitely bars Syrian refugees from coming to the United States and temporarily bans refugees and immigrants from seven Muslim-majority nations: Iraq, Yemen, Somalia, Iran, Libya, and Sudan.

-Various versions of the memo are expected to be consolidated and sent to the director of Policy Planning at the State Department through the “dissent channel,” a means for diplomats to air their grievances without fear of retaliation.
+Various versions of the memo are expected to be consolidated and sent to the director of policy planning at the State Department through the “dissent channel,” a means for diplomats to air their grievances without fear of retaliation.
 The channel was setup in 1971 during the Vietnam War to give rank-and-file diplomats a pipeline to senior leadership.

 On Monday, White House Press Secretary Sean Spicer pushed back against the dissenting State Department officials, saying they “should either get with the program or should go.”

-“The president has a very clear vision … he’s going to put the safety of this country first,” he said.
+“The president has a very clear vision.… He’s going to put the safety of this country first,” he said.
 “If somebody has a problem with that agenda, that does call into question whether they should continue in that post or not,” Spicer said.

-The diplomats argued that “given the near absence of terror attacks committed in recent years” by visa holders from the seven countries “this ban will have little practical effect in improving public safety.”
+The diplomats argued that “given the near absence of terror attacks committed in recent years” by visa holders from the seven countries, “this ban will have little practical effect in improving public safety.”

 The new administration appears to be at pains to scrub information at odds with its policies from public websites.
 An April 2016 State Department fact sheet on myths and realities of U.S refugee programs was taken off the department’s website the day Trump signed the executive order.
-Democrats on the House Foreign Affairs committee now house it (as do some overseas embassy pages.)
+Democrats on the House Foreign Affairs committee now house it (as do some overseas embassy pages).

-The signatories include a mix of younger and older officials, and many are in the career foreign service.
+The signatories include a mix of younger and older officials, and many are career foreign service officers.
 A State Department official told FP on Monday that the letter would soon be closed because organizers were satisfied that a comprehensive subsection of the State Department was represented.

-In a statement, acting spokesman Mark Toner said “We are aware of a dissent channel message regarding the Executive Order.”
+In a statement, acting spokesman Mark Toner said: “We are aware of a dissent channel message regarding the executive order.”

-“The Dissent Channel is a longstanding official vehicle for State Department employees to convey alternative views and perspectives on policy issues,” he added.
-“This is an important process that the Acting Secretary, and the Department as a whole, value and respect.
+“The Dissent Channel is a long-standing official vehicle for State Department employees to convey alternative views and perspectives on policy issues,” he added.
+“This is an important process that the acting secretary, and the department as a whole, value, and respect.
 It allows State employees to express divergent policy views candidly and privately to senior leadership.”

 After the memo is submitted, it is distributed to the senior leadership of the State Department and prompts a response from the secretary of state.
 At times, that can put the nation’s top diplomat in an exceedingly awkward position.
 Last summer, diplomats wrote a dissent memo imploring the Obama administration to launch missile strikes against the Syrian government, a policy Secretary of State John Kerry reportedly supported in private.
 However, choosing not to break with the president publicly, Kerry said through his spokesman that he was “very committed” to the administration’s policy.